nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 │   ├── index.html            # Start page where the app bundle is included, also has loading screen written in vanilla JS.
 │   ├── index.js              # Entry point for your app
 │   ├── styles                # CSS Styles, typically written in Sass │     │   ├── _theme.scss         # High level SCSS variables used for setting various application colors (Note: this is an scss partial file, see http://stackoverflow.com/questions/31311147/underscore-in-partial-sass-file)
 │     │   ├── _variables.scss   # SCSS variables, mixin and animation definitions (Note: this is an scss partial file, see http://stackoverflow.com/questions/31311147/underscore-in-partial-sass-file)
 │     │   └── styles.scss       # SCSS top level file used for importing _variables and Core styles.scss
 │   │
 │   └── utils                 # Plain ES6 JS objects.
 Pure logic.
 No framework.
 ├── test-results              # Karma test results output folder ├── webpack.config.dev.js     # Configures dev webpack
 └── webpack.config.prod.js    # Configures production webpack
 ```

-### How to write tests
+### How to write tests for CMC
 Tests are placed under `src/tests` and must be named `*.spec.js`.
 For non-framework bound classes/functions (i.e. anything under `src/utils`)
 try to maintain a 1-to-1 mapping of `*.js` to `*.spec.js` files.
 These tests should be in a familiar unit test format.
 For framework bound classes/functions (i.e. anything under `src/reducers`) the general flow of any given test is as follows: